Topological Parallax: A Geometric Specification for Deep Perception Models

 \section{Introduction}

 Suppose $X$ is a finite subset of $V=\mathbb{R}^n$ with the Euclidean metric.\footnote{The theoretical results apply if $V$ is any geodesic space---a metric space in which each distance is realized by a path---but our motivation and examples use $V=\mathbb{R}^n$ to avoid distraction from our central theme of model assessment.} In data science---particularly in applications of DNNs---we often encounter the situation where $X$ is a dataset, and some opaque algorithm has produced a trained model $k:V \to \{0,1\}$, where $k(x)=1$ for all $x \in X$.
-This defines the model as a set of accepted inputs $K=k^{-1}(1) \subset V$, which has no available description beyond evaluation of the perception function $k$ on samples.
+This defines the model as a set of accepted inputs $K=\{x:k(x)=(1)\} \subset V$, which has no available description beyond evaluation of the perception function $k$ on samples.

-Our main contribution in this paper is a method we call \emph{topological parallax} to estimate the multiscale geometry of $K$ from the persistent homology (\cite{edelsbrunner_computational_2010, zomorodian_computing_2005}) of $X$, in a situation where $K$ does not have an explicit description.
-This method provides meaningful geometric information about $K$ through a simple computational approach that can be applied to any perception model $k$.
+Our main contribution in this paper is a method we call \emph{topological parallax} to estimate the multiscale geometry of $K$ from the persistent homology (\cite{edelsbrunner_computational_2010, zomorodian_computing_2005}) of $X$, in a situation where $K$ does not have an explicit description.\footnote{Topological parallax was named by analogy to the method in astronomy, where an inaccessible object cannot be measured directly (in this case, the geometry of $K$), so we must infer its location by comparing multiple observations from available vantage points (in this case, the dataset $X$).} This method provides meaningful geometric information about $K$ through a simple computational approach that can be applied to any perception model $k$.